SteveJustin1963/tec-DAT/README.md

 s(t) = A cos(2 Pi Fc t)      // digital 1
 s(t) = A cos(2 Pi Fc t + Pi) // digital 0

 By adding in Pi we shift this signal to a different phase.
 We are once again using a carrier frequency but it will be the same frequency for both encoding a binary 0 and a binary 1 now.
 Because if you remember your trigonometric identities we can actually simplify this a bit further so when we want to encode a binary 0 we simply take the binary 1 signal and negate it and that is effectively the same as shifting the phase by PI.
-Therfore
+Therefore
+‘
 s(t) =   A cos(2 Pi Fc t)  // digital 1
 s(t) = - A cos(2 Pi Fc t ) // digital 0
+‘
 If we use a carrier frequency of 2 the result will look like

 ![](https://github.com/SteveJustin1963/tec-DAT/blob/master/pics/bpsk.jpg)